scott lund - abstract artist

 As an art activist, Scott hopes the unique and unlikely subjects of his art will metaphorically inspire us all to rehumanize our interactions.
 With sincere interest and authentic caring we can rediscover the beautifully multi-faceted human beings behind the one-dimensional titles and labels we too readily place on each other.

-Beyond his art, Scott is a husband, father, leadership and life coach, and strategist.
+Beyond his art, Scott is a leadership and life coach.
 His formal education includes an MBA from the Wharton School at UPenn and a BA in Economics from BYU.